Highland Park parade shooting suspect to appear in court as questions mount over how he obtained firearms legally

 Yet information released by state and local police shows the suspect previously required officer intervention over threats of violence and mental health concerns.

-Crimo had two encounters with police in 2019 over fears for his safety and that of others, information that prompted the city's mayor to wonder how Crimo was able to later legally obtain firearms.
+Crimo had two encounters with police in 2019 over fears for his safety and that of others, information that prompted Highland Park Mayor Nancy Rotering to wonder how Crimo was able to later legally obtain firearms.

 The Highland Park Police Department received a report in April 2019 that Crimo had earlier attempted suicide, Covelli said Tuesday.
 Police spoke with Crimo and his parents and the matter was handled by mental health professionals, he said.

-In September that year, a family member reported that Crimo threatened "to kill everyone" and had a collection of knives, Covelli said.
+In September that year, a family member reported that Crimo threatened "to kill everyone," and had a collection of knives, Covelli said.
 Police removed 16 knives, a dagger and a sword from their residence.

-Highland Park police reported the incident to Illinois State Police, which said in a news release Tuesday that family members were not willing to file additional complaints.
+Highland Park police submitted a "Clear and Present Danger" report about the visit to the Illinois State Police, the state agency said.
+Family members were not willing to file additional complaints, the state police said in a Tuesday news release.

-The knives confiscated by Highland Park police were returned the same day after Crimo's father claimed they were his, ISP said.
+The knives confiscated by Highland Park police were returned the same day after Crimo's father claimed they were his, the state police said.

-Over the next two years, Crimo legally purchased five firearms, according to Covelli -- a combination of rifles, a pistol and possibly a shotgun.
-ISP confirmed Tuesday that Crimo passed four background checks between June 2020 and September 2021 when purchasing firearms, which included checks of the federal National Instant Criminal Background Check System.
+Over the next two years, Crimo legally purchased five firearms, according to Covelli -- including rifles, a pistol and possibly a shotgun.
+State police confirmed Tuesday that Crimo passed four background checks between June 2020 and September 2021 when purchasing firearms, which included checks of the federal National Instant Criminal Background Check System.

-In order to buy firearms in Illinois, individuals need a Firearm Owners Identification (FOID) card.
+To buy firearms in Illinois, people need a Firearm Owners Identification (FOID) card.
 Crimo was under 21, so he was sponsored by his father, state police said.
 Crimo's application was not denied because there was "insufficient basis to establish a clear and present danger" at the time.

 The only criminal offense included in Crimo's criminal history was a January 2016 ordinance violation for possession of tobacco, police said, which occurred when he was a juvenile.

-Highland Park Mayor Nancy Rotering -- who said she knew the suspect as a boy in Cub Scouts -- said she is "looking forward to an explanation" of how Crimo was able to obtain firearms, saying Highland Park police filed the necessary reports.
+Mayor Rotering -- who said she knew the suspect as a boy in a Cub Scouts pack she'd led -- said she is "looking forward to an explanation" of how Crimo was able to obtain firearms, saying Highland Park police had filed the necessary reports.

 "We know that in other countries people suffer from mental illness, they suffer from anger, maybe they play violent video games, but they can't get their hands on these weapons of war and they can't bring this kind of carnage to their hometowns.
-This has to stop," the mayor told CNN's Anderson Cooper on Tuesday, noting the state has "red flag" laws but that people need to speak up if they see warning signs from individuals.
+This has to stop," the mayor told CNN's Anderson Cooper on Tuesday, noting the state has "red flag" laws but adding people need to speak up if they see warning signs.

 Investigators are working on determining a motive.